rosbit/id-generator/README.md

 # Distributed unique ID Generator

 id-generator is a dirstributed unique ID generator.
-There are 3 kinds of generator provided by id-generator:
+There are 3 kinds of generators provided by id-generator:

  1. snowflake-like ID generator